redhat-developer/vscode-java/README.md

 * `java.edit.smartSemicolonDetection.enabled`: Defines the `smart semicolon` detection.
 Defaults to `false`.
 * `java.configuration.detectJdksAtStart`: Automatically detect JDKs installed on local machine at startup.
 If you have specified the same JDK version in `java.configuration.runtimes`, the extension will use that version first.
 Defaults to `true`.

+New in 1.29.0
+* `java.completion.collapseCompletionItems`: Enable/disable the collapse of overloaded methods in completion items.
+Overrides `java.completion.guessMethodArguments`.

 Semantic Highlighting
 ===============